- Symbols used

 What companies can do to stay safe

-- Automated software audit tools, to identify vulnerabilities
+- Use automated software audit tools to identify vulnerabilities.

-- Web application firewall, as a preventive measure for websites
+- Use web application firewalls as a preventive measure to protect websites.

 - Minimize the privileges of users and services as much as possible.

-- Do not allow reuse of identical username–password combinations for multiple systems.
+- Do not use identical username–password combinations for multiple systems.

-- Use two-factor authentication where possible, especially for authenticating privileged >accounts.
+- Use two-factor authentication where possible, especially for privileged accounts.